 Acknowledgements – we are so grateful to both Dr. James Luken for agreeing to be part of this event and to Linda Ketron for her generosity in hosting this Moveable Feast to benefit Winyah Rivers Alliance.

-The 2021 Waccamaw Conference, “Confluence: The Blue Trail Connection”, held from World Water Day (March 22) to Earth Day (April 22), was a great success!
+The 2021 Waccamaw Conference, “Confluence: The Blue Trail Connection”, was held from World Water Day (March 22) to Earth Day (April 22), was a great success!
 Thanks for joining us both virtually and in person for this year’s event.

 Stay tuned for the 2022 Waccamaw Conference, already in the planning stages with our wonderful partners.